You respond: “Excuse me?”

 Practicing your Berlin slang here and there will also help you easily connect with locals and impress your German friends.

-At the beginning, you might have a hard time memorizing words.
+At the beginning, you might have a hard time memorizing some German words.
 But if you use the following strategies, learning new slang expressions will be easy and as addictive as downing a Berliner Weisse mit Schuß (a light, Berlin-style wheat beer with a shot of syrup).

 How to Memorize Berlin Slang Words